This feature is currently available in Cyber Robotics 102, The CoderZ Adventure, and Python Gym courses!

 Once you know your angle, use this information in your code.

 Control the robot with your keyboard keys, no code necessary!
 Just click this icon and explore the scene yourself!
-(Just keep in mind, you can't complete missions in Manual Control mode)
+(Keep in mind, Manual Control might not be available in all courses, and if it is, you can't complete missions in Manual Control mode)

 Restore Last Position